Philrobots/beers-ecommerce/README.md

 # Projet_GLO_2005

-Web application for the project of the course GLO-2005
+Web application for the project of the course Database models and languages for engineers

 The web application consist of an ecommerce where you can explore beers that come from brewery located in Quebec, Canda